Undergraduate Academic Policies

 Earning Credits

-Students may earn credit applicable to Plymouth State University degree programs by taking courses at PSU or by taking approved courses at other colleges/universities and transferring in the earned credits as outlined above.
+Students may earn credit applicable to Plymouth State University degree programs by taking courses at PSU or by taking approved courses at other colleges/universities and transferring in the earned credits as outlined below.
 Alternately, students may earn credit through examination, independent study, or individual enrollment.

 Credit-by Examination

 Credit-by-examination is a way that students may earn a maximum of 30 credits.
 The examinations may be nationally standardized examinations or ones composed by Plymouth State University faculty.
-When students earn credit-by-examination, the credits are noted on their transcripts.
+When students earn credit-by-examination, the credits are noted on their transcript.

-The nationally standardized examinations recognized by PSU are the AP (Advanced Placement), CLEP (College Level Examination Program), and DSST examinations (see Transferring Credits).
 AP exams are typically taken by juniors and seniors in high school.
-CLEP and DSST exams can be taken on or off the University campus at official testing sites.
+CLEP and DSST exams can be taken at official testing sites.
 If Plymouth State University is specified as a school to receive an official grade report, no further action is required of the student.
-In the case of AP exams, the appropriate academic department(s), acting in conjunction with the Admissions Office, will determine whether credit and/or placement in advanced courses is to be granted.
+In the case of AP exams, the appropriate academic department(s), acting in conjunction with the Admissions office, will determine whether credit and/or placement in advanced courses is to be granted.
 Scores on CLEP and DSST exams will be assessed to see whether the standards for the conferring of credit have been met.
-If they have, credit will be given for courses in which students have not already received University credit.
+If they have, credit will be given for courses in which students have not already received university credit.

 Independent Study